ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       Weight for objective with index *

 obj:multi (multiobj)
-      0*/1: Whether to do multi-objective optimization.
+      0*/1: Whether to use multi-objective optimization.

       When obj:multi = 1 and several objectives are present, suffixes .objpriority, .objweight, .objreltol, and .objabstol on the objectives are relevant.
 Objectives with greater .objpriority values (integer values) have higher priority.
-Objectives with the same .objpriority are weighted by .objweight.
+Objectives with the same .objpriority are weighted by .objweight, according to the option obj:multi:weight.

       Objectives with positive .objabstol or .objreltol are allowed to be degraded by lower priority objectives by amounts not exceeding the .objabstol (absolute) and .objreltol (relative) limits.

       The objectives must all be linear.
 Objective-specific convergence tolerances and method values may be assigned via keywords of the form obj_n_<name>, such as obj_1_method for the first objective.

+obj:multi:weight (multiobjweight, obj:multi:weights, multiobjweights)
+      How to interpret each objective's weight sign:

+      1 - relative to the sense of the 1st objective
+      2 - relative to its own sense (default)

+      With the 1st option (legacy behaviour), negative .objweight for objective i would make objective i's sense the opposite of the model's 1st objective.
+Otherwise, it would make objective i's sense the opposite to its sense defined in the model.

 obj:multiobjmethod (multiobjmethod)
       Choice of optimization algorithm for lower-priority objectives: